veekooFIN/GTTL-MiscEXE/README.md

-Some files for testing
+Some files for problem solving

-Original-fp old floating point fractal codes.
-As it was years ago.
+Dont seem to work

-New versions: 32K RAM - ROMv5a exes: all except
+Versions: 32K RAM - ROMv6 exes: all except

-New versions: 64K RAM - ROMv5a exes: rndbrot and rndjulia